-In the time of Xenophobia
+In the time of xenophobia

-The sky is just catching its first glimpses of daylight when I hand the cab driver most of the US dollar notes I have left.
-The notes are a stained, worn and flimsy mess that I am glad to be rid of.
+The sky is just catching its first glimpses of daylight when I hand my Harare cab driver most of the US dollar notes I have left.
+(Zimbabwe abandoned its local currency for the US Dollar because of record deflation – Ed.)
+They are a stained, worn and flimsy mess.
 I take stock of my shabbiness before entering the Harare International Airport building, and realize that I look no better than the notes I just palmed off to the cab driver.
+My sneakers have gathered considerable mileage and dust in the last few days that I’ve been at the city’s arts festival, HIFA.
+My face is still caked with a sleep I hadn’t had the night before, and my breath smells like the whiskey that kept me up.
+While the uniformed man at the Air Zimbabwe check-in desk captures my details, I mumble something about the shame I feel at handing over a South African passport.

-At first I had not been sure how to take the banter from young Zimbabweans at the festival when they referred to what my country folk had done to theirs.
-It had been an uncomfortable topic for me to speak openly about, in a country where I as the South African was the minority instead of the other way around.
-Perhaps because of the exclusive nature of arts festivals, I had come across Zimbabweans who understood the problem at a sophisticated level and did not blame every South African for the attacks.
-But most did agree with my sentiment that it was the responsibility of every South African to make sure that this kind of thing never happened again on South African soil.
+At first I had not been sure how to respond to young Zimbabweans at the festival when they talked about what my country folk had done to theirs.
+It had been an uncomfortable topic for me to speak openly about, in a country where I was the minority instead of the other way around.
+Perhaps because of the setting, the Zimbabweans I met did not blame every South African for the attacks.
+Many had no choice but to live and work in South Africa and they would have to continue this existence with or without the welcome or hospitality of all South Africans.

 Further Reading